Using research to create a behaviour change campaign, which encouraged expectant mothers to quit smoking.More +

 Specifically, they wanted to decrease smoking in pregnancy and at time of delivery and increase breastfeeding initiation and continuation rates across Derbyshire.

 Our mission was to undertake research into the attitudes and behaviours of families to understand what factors might be influencing their behaviour, and design and deliver a campaign to inspire action and change.

 Working with families, we understood what it might take to encourage behaviour change.

 Our research with other 200 residents (an online survey, telephone interviews, in-person interviews and focus group discussions) influenced the design of two campaigns - one targeting families to quit smoking together - and the other campaign encourages and supports more women in Derbyshire to breastfeed.

-The 'public facing' part of this campaign, currently running, was designed to make breastfeeding more visible within the community and challenge assumptions and dispel myths which might be stopping women from even considering breastfeeding.
+The 'public facing' part of this campaign, was designed to make breastfeeding more visible within the community and challenge assumptions and dispel myths which might be stopping women from even considering breastfeeding.

-We are also running a campaign to encourage a smokefree pregnancy, targeting pregnant smokers and their families.
-We want to send the message to families that being smokefree during pregnancy is not just an action for a pregnant women - it is the responsibility of everyone around her.
+We also ran a campaign to encourage a smoke-free pregnancy, targeting pregnant smokers and their families.
+We want to send the message to families that being smoke-free during pregnancy is not just an action for pregnant women - it is the responsibility of everyone around her.

 A dedicated website was created to support this largely digital campaign, which concluded at the end of 2019.